OUR STAR TREK FOUND ITEM PROP GLASSES

 * Blendo makes a smooth glass in many colors but the color does not extend to the top.

-* The Seneca Driftwood pattern comes in pink and purple but it is a textured glass and these look smooth.
+* The Seneca Driftwood pattern came in dark pink and plum but it is a textured glass and these look smooth.

 * If the glasses are, in fact, textured, then Anchor Hocking Milano and Libbey Tiara are also textured and come in a variety of colors.